JustinFarris/seevee/README.md

 ### Director of IT / Platform Engineering Lead at FlightStats, Inc.
 > January 2012 - Present (5.5+ years)

-Responsible for in-house and cloud-based production infrastructure for internal applications and customerfacing products.
+Responsible for in-house and cloud-based production infrastructure for internal applications and customer-facing products.
 Manage growing teams including DevOps, DataOps, NetOps, and internal support.

 ### Independent Consultant at Rush IT Consulting